dillonharless18/lambdas-erp/README.md

 To add a new API endpoint, follow these steps:

-1. Create a new directory inside the `endpoints/` folder in the oneXerp-Lambdas repository.
+1. Create a new directory inside the `endpoints/` folder in the erp-Lambdas repository.
 2. Inside the new directory, create a `metadata.json` file with the following properties:
    - `apiPath`: The API path for the function (e.g., `purchase-orders/{purchaseOrderId}/line-items/{lineItemId}/comments`)
    - `httpMethod`: The HTTP method for the function (e.g., `GET`)
    - `name`: The name of the function (e.g., `getPoLineItemComments`)
-   - `allowedGroups`: The oneXerp roles that will be allowed to access the API Endpoint.
+   - `allowedGroups`: The erp roles that will be allowed to access the API Endpoint.
 Options are: [basic_user, driver, logistics, project_manager, admin]
    - `requestParameters`: The queryStringParameters that an endpoints should support.
 An object with keys representing queryStringParams and `boolean` values representing if they are required to execute the endpoint.
 3. Create the Lambda function's code file (e.g., `index.js`) inside the new directory
    _NOTE_: Dependencies are handled by Lambda Layers in the infrastructure repository.
 Please keep all large dependencies in `devDependencies` in `package.json` to avoid large bundles.
 See the Infrastructure Repository for the list of Lambda Layers available.